General Terms and Conditions of Business

 Clause 7 Change fee

-A request for a change of school, date (course, accommodation, etc.) or type of accommodation before or after commencing the course has to be agreed by Eurocentres Atlantic Canada.
+A request for a change of school, date (course, accommodation, etc.) or type of accommodation less than 14 days before or anytime after commencing the course must be agreed by Eurocentres Atlantic Canada.
 If Eurocentres Atlantic Canada is able to confirm the change, you will be charged a change fee of CAD 110.
 The change fee for the language year/semester is CAD 330 and is payable when the confirmation is received.
-You will not be charged this fee if you choose to extend your course before commencement of the course.
+You will not be charged this fee if you choose to extend your course more than 14 days before the commencement of the course.
 If we receive your change of booking less than 14 days before the course is due to begin or after the course has started, other costs may be incurred in addition to the booking change fee (e.g. for accommodation), which we will have to pass on to you.
 Any extension of a course, once the course has begun, will be treated as a new enrolment.
 In the case of specialized courses of more than four weeks, the specialization can also be changed during the course.
 However, only one change can be made every four weeks.
 The school must in any case agree to a change.
 Please see Clause 10 for calculation of deadlines.

 Clause 8 Passport and visa requirements